OUR LEADERSHIP TEAM

 PGS Fellow, 2022

-Executive Team, 2024 - Present
+Executive Board Member, 2024 - Present

-As a student, she served as Vice President of her local National Society of Black Engineers (NSBE) chapter and the professional liaison for the local Society of Women Engineers (SWE) chapter, where she worked to facilitate an inclusive, opportunistic and engaging student experience for their members and engineering community at large.
-She is also passionate about advocacy in STEM education, having served as both a mentor for young students in technical design competitions and as a physics and astronomy tutor for students at her university.
+AJ is a graduate of Syracuse University, with a bachelor's degree in Aerospace Engineering and a minor in Physics.
+During her undergrad, she served as Vice President of her local National Society of Black Engineers (NSBE) chapter and the professional liaison for the local Society of Women Engineers (SWE) chapter.
+In both roles,she worked to facilitate an inclusive, opportunistic and engaging student experience for their members and engineering community at large.
+She is also passionate about advocacy in STEM education, having served as a mentor for young students in technical design competitions, and as a physics tutor for students at her university.

 Tahara Dawkins